-Reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, menstrual cycle (without details of hormones), gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta
+• Reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, menstrual cycle (without details of hormones), gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta.

-And at Key Stage 4:
+Key Stage 4

-- The way in which hormonal control occurs, including the effects of sex hormones - hormones in human reproduction, hormonal and non-hormonal methods of contraception
+- The way in which hormonal control occurs, including the effects of sex hormones. - Hormones in human reproduction, hormonal and non-hormonal methods of contraception.

-- Some medical uses of hormones, including the control and promotion of fertility - The defence mechanisms of the body - How sex is determined in humans - The relationship between health and disease - Communicable diseases including sexually transmitted infections in humans (including HIV/AIDs) - Reducing and preventing the spread of infectious diseases in animals and plants - The impact of lifestyle factors on the incidence of non-communicable diseases
+- Some medical uses of hormones, including the control and promotion of fertility. - The defence mechanisms of the body. - How sex is determined in humans. - The relationship between health and disease. - Communicable diseases including sexually transmitted infections in humans (including HIV/AIDs).